gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 - Hey boss, the last hire took 3 weeks to get the code building on his machine and make his first contribution.
 Wouldn't it be nice if, with minimal effort, we could make that a few minutes?
 - Hey boss, I put quickly together a simple fuzzing setup ('inputting random data in the app like a monkey and seeing what happens'), and it manages to crash the app 253 times within a few seconds.
 I wonder what would happen if people try to do that in production with our app?
 - Hey boss, the last few urgent bug fixes took several people and 2 weeks to be deployed in production because the app can only be built by this one build server with this ancient operating system that has not been supported for 8 years (FreeBSD 9, for the curious) and it kept failing.
 Oh by the way whenever this server dies we have no way to deploy anymore, like at all.
 Wouldn't it be nice to be able to build our app on any cheap cloud instance?
-- Hey boss, we had a cryptic bug in production affecting users, it tooks weeks to figure out and fix, and it turns out if was due to undefined behavior ('a problem in the code that's very hard to notice') corrupting data, and when I run this industry standard linter ('a program that finds issues in the code') on our code, it detects the issue instantly.
+- Hey boss, we had a cryptic bug in production affecting users, it took weeks to figure out and fix, and it turns out if was due to undefined behavior ('a problem in the code that's very hard to notice') corrupting data, and when I run this industry standard linter ('a program that finds issues in the code') on our code, it detects the issue instantly.
 We should run that tool every time we make a change!
 - Hey boss, the yearly audit is coming up and the last one took 7 months to pass because the auditor was not happy with what they saw.
 I have ideas to make that smoother.
 - Hey boss, there is a security vulnerability in the news right now about being able to decrypt encrypted data and stealing secrets, I think we might be affected, but I don't know for sure because the cryptography library we use has been vendored ('copy-pasted') by hand with some changes on top that were never reviewed by anyone.
 We should clean that up and setup something so that we get alerted automatically if there is a vulnerability that affects us.